Do you know your bouldering from your belays? Your rock over from your dyno?

 We hope we answered all of your questions regarding the best bouldering gyms in the UK, and that you may now have an answer to the question “what is the best bouldering near me?”

-If you feel we missed anyone off, or if you spotted your local climbing wall and want to champion them as one of the best in the country, be sure to get in touch by leaving a comment below.
+If you feel we missed anyone off, or if you spotted your local climbing wall and want to champion them as one of the best in the country, be sure to get in touch.

 We’d also love to hear from you on social media: spread the word by liking and sharing this article on Facebook and Twitter!